1. Home

 ExpressVPN is one of the most popular VPNs among heavy internet users due to its unbeatable combination of speed, security, and flexibility.
 The connections are lightning fast so you won’t be waiting around for your pages to load.
 And the security is top notch, with the use of 256-bit encryption to keep your data safe and a company no logging policy to preserve your privacy.

 The ExpressVPN service offers you access to a huge number of servers – over 1000 servers in 90 different countries, including those in Northern America, Europe, the Middle East, Asia, and more.
-This means that you will have plenty of options of servers to connect to to get around EU website blocks and any other region-based restrictions that you might come across.
-The software can be installed on a big wide of platforms, including Windows, Mac OS, Linux, iOS, Android, and more, or you can use the simple browser extensions that available for the Mozilla Firefox, Google Chrome, and Apple Safari browsers, so you can control your VPN right from your browser.
+This means that you will have plenty of options of servers to connect to in order to get around EU website blocks and any other region-based restrictions that you might come across.
+The software can be installed on a wide range of platforms, including Windows, Mac OS, Linux, iOS, Android, and more, or you can use the simple browser extensions available for Mozilla Firefox, Google Chrome, and Apple Safari.

 Read our full ExpressVPN review.